shelleywong/CSCI211-Course-Materials/Programs/program07.md

 ## Overview

-> Note: Sample tests and a `Makefile` have been provided for you in 211-starter-pack/211/p7.
+> Note: Sample tests and a `Makefile` have been provided for you in the CSCI211 starter-repo `211/p7/` directory.

 Write a binary search tree class (called `BST`) that is a tree of C++ strings.
 A binary search tree (BST), is a binary tree (two children) where for **every** node in the tree, all the values in the node's left subtree are less than the node's value and all the values in the node's right subtree are greater than the node's value.<br>